Nursing Graduate Students' Association (NGSA)

 Chair

-Hello and thank you for visiting the NGSA webpage!
-I am thrilled to be a student in UCalgary Nursing’s new DN program, the first of its kind in Canada.
+I am a graduate student in my final year of UCalgary’s new DN program.
 My DN thesis is based on the study of healthy work environments, healthy teams and healthcare improvement and my work integrated project is building a provincial health workforce monitoring and reporting program.
-In my 'day job', I am the Director of Health Workforce Data Analytics & Reporting for the Government of Alberta.
-I also continue to work casual clinical shifts in palliative hospice/continuing care where I maintain a deep understanding of the current health workforce.
 In support of our nursing graduate students, I am honoured to chair the Nursing Graduate Student's Association at UCalgary.
 Our executive team is enthusiastic and compassionate, each one committed to making a difference by advocating, listening and responding to the needs of our nursing graduate students.
-It is incredibly inspiring to work alongside future leaders in health care.
+It is incredibly inspiring to work alongside these future leaders in health care.
+Please reach out to us if you have ideas for presentations or other ways that the NGSA can support you in your graduate studies.

 Director of Equity, Diversity and Inclusion